 2011 Pittsburgh by Pittsburgh Artists The Irma Freeman Center for Imagination 5006 Penn Avenue, Pittsburgh, PA 15224 October 7th- November 4th, 2011.
 A full color catalog was created.

 Arbor Aid 2011: Art Created from Salvaged Wood 6th Floor, Guardian Storage Solutions in the Strip District 2839 Liberty Ave Pittsburgh, PA Friday, October 28 at 7:00pm – October 29 at 12:00am

 Intr(au)spective 2015 My series of paintings of mobile homes, trailers and manufactured housing was awarded Best of Show Prize (one of three) by Freyda Spira, Associate Curator in the Department of Drawings and Prints at the Metropolitan Museum of Art in New York.
-This show Intr(au)spective was part of 2015 Three Rivers Arts Festival (TRAF).
-The entire festival had a theme, Unseen/Unheard. read Freyda Spira’s Juror’s Statement for Intr(au)spective.
+The exhibition at 937 Gallery called Intr(au)spective was part of 2015 Three Rivers Arts Festival (TRAF).
+The entire festival had a theme, Unseen/Unheard.
+Read Freyda Spira’s Juror’s Statement for Intr(au)spective.

 2015 Cranberry Artists Network Exhibit “Isn’t it Romantic?”
 February 2015 Jurors ward 2nd Place

 2010 Borelli Edwards Gallery “Small Works” exhibit, sponsored by Pittsburgh Society of Artists, juried by Joy Borelli — Honorable Mention for Homage to August Wilson.